 Our Analysis and Test Results

 We've been fans of the last few iterations of the Nike Air Zoom Terra Kiger, and this latest addition mostly follows the path of predecessors, with a few tweaks.
-This shoe features the same Nike React midsole, but the stack height is a little higher, and the rock plate in the forefoot has been moved back a bit and now resides directly under the midfoot, while the uppers remain largely unchanged.
+This shoe features the same Nike React midsole, but the stack height is a little higher, and the rock plate in the forefoot has been moved back a bit and now resides directly under the midfoot, while the uppers remain essentially unchanged.

-This tread of the Terra Kiger 7 consists of a shallow lug pattern that sheds mud well and performs perfectly on hard-packed single track and dirt fire roads.
+This tread of the Terra Kiger 7 consists of a shallow lug pattern that sheds mud well and performs well on hard-packed single track and dirt fire roads.
 It features Nike's high abrasion rubber, which we've found to be durable and resist breaking down longer than much of the competition.
 The midfoot has exposed React foam, and while we didn't damage or puncture that part of the outsole, heavy midfoot strikers should be wary.
 When cruising over talus or wet granite slabs, the rubber doesn't feel as sticky as compounds from Salomon or La Sportiva, but we felt very confident bombing steep dirt trails.

 Like previous versions of this shoe, lucky number 7 is a sensitive model, letting you feel roots, rocks, and uneven terrain while still protecting your tired feet.
-This gave us the confidence to really let loose on the downhills, as we could easily feel the trail and react quickly to whatever came our way.
+This sensitivity gave us the confidence to let loose on the downhills, as we could easily feel the trail and react quickly to whatever came our way.

 We find the Terra Kiger to be very comfortable.
 It fits true to size and has a medium width, with a little extra room in the forefoot.
 The fit reminds us of some of our favorite models from Salomon.
 The upper is a breathable perforated synthetic and feels light and airy along with the lightly padded tongue.
 The tongue has just enough padding to keep the laces from feeling too tight over the top of the foot, even when they're cranked down on a high-volume foot.

 Our scale puts a pair of these shoes at 21 ounces for a size 9.5.
-While not the absolute lightest shoe we've reviewed, they offer a lot of comfort and protection for such a light shoe.
+While not the absolute lightest shoe we've reviewed, they offer a lot of comfort and protection for such a lightweight shoe.
 If counting ounces is your thing, we implore you to check these shoes out, as they are a worthy compromise.

 — Matt Bento